Compressing the chronology of a temporal network with graph commutators

 \section{Abstract}

-Studies of dynamics on temporal networks often look at the overall impact of temporal structural changes, falling back on static networks when the changes are slow, or on average annealed networks when the changes are fast.
-In between these limits, we propose a method to quantify the importance of chronology in temporal network data by using an epidemic spreading approach and looking at the commutative property of consecutive snapshots.
-We use this method to reduce the number of snapshots in real sequences of contact data by algorithmically compressing consecutive snapshots.
-We find that the framework succeeds in mimicking the fully temporal dynamics, and can also be used to assess the sensitivity of the data to temporal variations.
+Studies of dynamics on temporal networks often represent the network as a series of ``snapshots,'' static networks active for short durations of time.
+We argue that successive snapshots can be aggregated if doing so has little effect on the overlying dynamics.
+We propose a method to compress network chronologies by progressively combining pairs of snapshots whose matrix commutators have the smallest dynamical effect.
+We apply this method to epidemic modeling on real contact tracing data and find that it allows for significant compression while remaining faithful to the epidemic dynamics.

-\paragraph{\textbf{Introduction}} Modern data collection methods such as radio frequency identification \cite{cattuto2010dynamics} or Bluetooth signal \cite{sapiezynski2019interaction} have made the collection of high resolution temporal interaction data simple and widely available.
-Temporal interactions have rich dynamics in continuous time, yet we often want to combine intervals of temporal data into simpler, aggregate structures in order to compress the data themselves, reduce analytical complexity, or even to streamline data collection efforts.
+\paragraph{\textbf{Introduction}} High resolution temporal interaction data is now simple to obtain and widely available thanks to methods such as radio frequency identification~\cite{cattuto2010dynamics} or Bluetooth signals~\cite{sapiezynski2019interaction}.
+Temporal interactions have rich dynamics in continuous time, yet we often want to combine intervals of temporal data into a series of simpler, static networks in order to compress the data, reduce analytical complexity, or streamline data collection efforts.
 For example, digital contact tracing protocols ping devices at fixed intervals to save energy and lighten data requirements.
 However, it is nontrivial to determine when and how to aggregate temporal data without losing critical information about the dynamics of the interactions.